 Student Success Initiatives

 In addition to this academic support, CARE’s reach extends beyond the classroom.
-Through mentorship and the development of close-knit relationships, CARE students fully engage in University life.
+Through mentorship and the development of close-knit relationships, students fully engage in university life.
 They are Student Body Presidents, Homecoming Chiefs and Princesses, Global Scholars, Rhodes Scholars, Fulbright recipients and more.
 Simply put, CARE students are integral to the future of Florida State University.

 CARE bridges the gap for FSU’s first-generation students

 Florida State University News, Released July 13, 2020

 Beginning college can be an overwhelming experience for first-year students.
 And starting college amid a pandemic can make the experience more intimidating.
 For first-generation students, it can be an even bigger challenge.

 To help ease the transition to college for first-generation students, Florida State University’s Center for Academic Retention and Enhancement (CARE) provides a foundation of support along with opportunities for campus engagement through its annual Summer Bridge Program (SBP).
 This year’s cohort will be the first in the program’s history to complete it virtually — and for class credit.

 FSU receives new designation for its commitment to first-generation student success